mari-gar/mari-gar.github.io/_posts/2021-01-31-create-github-pages-website.markdown

 categories: GitHub
 ---

+*Special Note: This guide is made by a beginner for beginners.
+If you come across any type of error, my best advice is to go to [Stack Overflow for help.](https://stackoverflow.com/questions/tagged/github-pages)*

-Setting up a website with Github Pages isn't quite user-friendly even with hundreds of guides out there (including this!).
+Setting up a website with Github Pages isn't quite user-friendly even with hundreds of guides out there.
 It is tempting to simply set it up using a few themes already available when you create your website for the first time [using this guide to GitHub Pages](https://guides.github.com/features/pages/).
-However, you will soon find out that this can be a more complicated approach into building a website using GitHub Pages, which I can attest to by personal experience.
+However, you will soon find out that this can be a more complicated approach into building a website on GitHub, which I can attest to by personal experience.

-I have pulled the following instructions from different resources and summarized them so that it's easy to follow for a beginner who knows nothing much about Git and using the command line.
+I have pulled the following instructions from different sources and summarized them so that it's easy to follow for a beginner like me who has zero knowledge but quite resourceful.
+Simply enter the codes in the same order and replace terms whenever it is required.

-In this method, you will generate a local repository (i.e., folder) for your website which you will push (i.e., upload) to your online repository for your website on GitHub.
+In this method, you will generate a local repository (i.e., folder) for your website which you will push (i.e., upload) to an online repository for your website on GitHub.

 1. **Install Git Bash.** Follow this link for more info: [How to install Git](http://blackwell.math.yorku.ca//tmp/happygit/happy-git-with-r/_book/install-git.html)

     Git Bash is your command line terminal where you will put all your codes in.
 You can only type one line of code at a time.
 In this guide, you will sometimes see codes with multiple lines.
 In reality, you type one line, hit enter, then type the second line and hit enter.

-2. **Connect to your GitHub account using Git Bash.** Doing this will enable you to push your local repository to your online repository that lives on GitHub.
-To make sure it connects, go to your [Email Settings](https://github.com/settings/emails) and uncheck *Block command line pushes that expose my email*.
+2. **Connect to your GitHub account using Git Bash.** Doing this will enable you to push your local repository online on GitHub.

     Type the following code into Git Bash (or aka command line).
-Update `email@example.com` with the email you signed up with on GitHub.
+Update `email@example.com` with either your (1) GitHub-provided private email, or (2) the email you used to register for a GitHub account.
+Your private email can be found in your [Email Settings](https://github.com/settings/emails) which is in the format `ID+username@users.noreply.github.com`.
+If you want to use your actual email, you must uncheck *Block command line pushes that expose my email* in the [Email Settings](https://github.com/settings/emails).
+You can read more about [emails on GitHub here.](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address)

     ```
     $ git config --global user.email "email@example.com"